jruels/tf-gcp/labs/setup.md

 1. Open Visual Studio Code
 2. In Visual Studio Code, click **File** -> **Open Folder** and browse to `C:\Users\TEKstudent\Downloads\repos\tf-dev`
 3. After opening the folder, click the third icon in the left toolbar for source control.
-Next to the open repository, click the three dots and choose **pull**.
+Next to **changes**, click the three dots and choose **pull**.

 # Configure AWS credentials